horseee/LLaMA-Pruning/README.md

 ```bash
 python -m torch.distributed.launch --master_port 18101 --nproc_per_node 1 test_prune_model.py --save_ckpt_name llama_prune_1.7B --tokenizer_path ckpt/LLaMA/tokenizer.model
 ```
-Please modify the `ckpt_dir` and `tokenizer_path` based on your LLaMA weights.
-The pruning ratio needs to be one of {n/64| n=1,2,3,...,63}.
-This relates to the partitioning of dimension in multi-head attention.
+Please modify the `ckpt_dir` and `tokenizer_path` according to the path to your LLaMA weights.
+The pruning ratio must be one of {n/64| n=1,2,3,...,64}.
+This is caused by the partitioning in multi-head attention layers.

 ### 3. Finetuning

 We are still developing fintuning code for downstream tasks.

 ## Acknowledgement